tferr/Scripts/Data_Analysis/README.md

 [BARs][Home] related to data analysis.

 ###[Clipboard to Results](./Clipboard_to_Results.py)
-   Imports numeric values copied to the clipboard into the _Results_ table.
+   Imports numeric values (delimiter-separated values), copied to the clipboard into the _Results_ table.
 Useful, since BARs that analyze tabular data can only read values from the main IJ _Results_ table.
    ([Download .py](./Clipboard_to_Results.py?raw=true))

    See also [Plot Results](#plot-results)